About us

 The South West Arts volunteer board meets 4 times per year around the local region.

-Please download and complete a member form and board nomination form and submit via email to the South West Arts office.
+Please contact SWA to complete a member form and board nomination form and submit via email to the South West Arts office.
 Please note that you need to be an adopted general member before submitting a board nomination.

 Chair